History of Melodifestivalen: 2020s

 2020: Melodifestivalen – The Mamas win with "Move" in their first participation, after previously providing backing vocals for John Lundvik in 2019.
 This marks the first time in history that the winner of Melodifestivalen did not participate in the Eurovision Song Contest, as the contest itself was cancelled due to the COVID-19 pandemic.

 2021: Melodifestivalen – Tusse wins with "Voices" in his first participation.

 2022: Melodifestivalen – The Second Chance round is replaced by a semi-final, where the eight competing entries are divided into two groups, with the top two songs from each proceeding to the final.
 Cornelia Jakobs wins with "Hold Me Closer" in her first participation as a solo artist, after previously participating as part of Love Generation in 2011 and 2012.

 2023: Melodifestivalen – The eight entries in the semi-final compete in a single group, with the top four songs proceeding to the final.
 Loreen wins with "Tattoo" in her fourth Melodifestivalen participation.
 She goes on to become Sweden's seventh Eurovision winner, and the second performer as well as the first female artist to win Eurovision more than once.

 2024: Melodifestivalen – The total number of competing entries is increased from 28 to 30.
-The semi-final is replaced by a 30-minute section of the newly-introduced fifth heat, where the top two songs proceeding to the final.
+The semi-final is replaced by a 30-minute section of the newly introduced fifth heat, where the top two songs proceeding to the final.
 Marcus & Martinus win with "Unforgettable" in their second consecutive participation.

 2025: Melodifestivalen – KAJ wins with "Bara bada bastu" in their first participation, being the first winning song in the Swedish language since 2006.

+2026: Melodifestivalen – Felicia wins with "My System" in her first participation as a solo artist, after previously participating under the moniker Fröken Snusk in 2024.